openstack/diskimage-builder/elements/dpkg/README.md

 The dpkg specific version of install-packages is also kept here.

+### Environment Variables ###

-If an extra or updated apt key is needed then define DIB\_ADD\_APT\_KEYS with the path to a folder.
+* DIB\_ADD\_APT\_KEYS: If an extra or updated apt key is needed then define DIB\_ADD\_APT\_KEYS with the path to a folder.
 Any key files inside will be added to the key ring before any apt-get commands take place.
+* DIB\_APT\_LOCAL\_CACHE: You can use this variable to disable the internal cache of the /var/cache/apt/archives directory by setting it to 0.
+The default is to bind mount the ~/.cache/image-create/apt/$DISTRO_NAME directory in /var/cache/apt/archives, this to cache the .deb files downloaded during the image creation.